uhlik/bpy/README.md

 * `Count` - percentage of rendered points
 * `Suffix` - rendered image filename suffix.
 If filename in `Output` path is defined result filename will be `NAME_SUFFIX_######.png`, if only path is given, result is `SUFFIX_######.png`
 * `Leading Zeros` - image filename frame number leading zeros count

+##### Conversion options:

+* `Type` - Instance mesh type, Vertex, Equilateral Triangle, Tetrahedron, Cube or Ico Sphere
+* `Size` - Mesh instance size, internal instanced mesh has size 1.0 so if you set size to 0.01, resulting instances will have actual size of 0.01 wven whan cloud is scaled
+* `Align To Normal` - Align instance to point normal, e.g. tetrahedron point will align to normal, triangle plane will align to normal etc.
+* `Colors` - Assign point color to instance vertex colors, each instance will be colored by point color (except vertices)

 ##### Known bugs: